ymzis69/HybridSORT/README.md

 ### Train the Detection Model

-You can use Hybird-SORT without training by adopting existing detectors.
+You can use Hybrid-SORT without training by adopting existing detectors.
 But we borrow the training guidelines from ByteTrack in case you want work on your own detector.

-Download the COCO-pretrained YOLOX weight [here](https://github.com/Megvii-BaseDetection/YOLOX/tree/0.1.0) and put it under *\<HYBIRDSORT_HOME\>/pretrained*.
+Download the COCO-pretrained YOLOX weight [here](https://github.com/Megvii-BaseDetection/YOLOX/tree/0.1.0) and put it under *\<HybridSORT_HOME\>/pretrained*.

 * **Train ablation model (MOT17 half train and CrowdHuman)**